fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/round-meter/README.en.md

 1. Set the environment variables used in the script.

-Create a `.env` file in the same directory as the script and set the information about your MQTT Broker and about round meter's scales such as min/max value, min/max value angles.
+Create a `.env` file in the same directory as script and set the information about your MQTT Broker and about round meter's scales such as min/max value, min/max value angles.

 ```.env
 # Mqtt broker